 “Damn straight it’s nice.
 Anyway, there’s a bridge that runs across the lake, and one of the more popular pastimes is to walk or drive across it.

-I thought I saw something in the distance, and looking, saw what looked like a coyote or a dog cross the road.
-I hadn’t thought about them.
+I thought I saw something in the distance, looked like a coyote or a dog cross the road.
+I hadn’t thought about coyotes.
 I knew there were dogs in Oritz.
 I hoped they hadn’t been alerted to the overwatch team.
 Dogs barking might make someone wonder why.

 RJ nodded, a grin on his face.
 “The guy was still alive.”